New commutation relations for quantum gravity: Abstract

 \section{Abstract}

-A new set of fundamental commutation relations for quantum gravity is presented.
-The basic variables are the eight components of the unimodular part of the spatial dreibein and eight $SU(3)$ generators which correspond to Klauder's momentric variables.
-The commutation relations are not canonical, but they have well defined group theoretical meanings.
-All fundamental entities are dimensionless; and quantum wave functionals are preferentially selected to be in the dreibein representation. \\ \\ {Publication details:\\ {\it New Commutation Relations for Quantum Gravity}, \\Chopin Soo and Hoi-Lai Yu, Chin.
-J. Phys.
-53, 110106 (2015),\\ Chinese Journal of Physics (Volume 53, Number 6 (November 2015)) Special Issue On the occasion of 100 years since the birth of Einstein's General Relativity} \\
+A new set of fundamental commutation relations (CR) for quantum gravity is presented.
+The basic variables are the eight components of the unimodular part of the spatial dreibein and eight $SL(3,R)$ generators which correspond to Klauder's momentric variables.
+The commutation relations are not canonical, but they have well-defined group-theoretic meanings.
+Explicit unitary irreducible infinite-dimensional representations are constructed both in the metric as well as dreibein representations.
+The dreibein components commute among themselves; but momentric, unlike momenta, do not.
+This differs starkly from the usual canonical CR that allow wave functionals to be realized in either of the conjugate representations; and it may explain why our universe seems fundamentally and intuitively ‘metric’ in nature, and not ‘conjugately realized’. \\ \\ {Publication details: An earlier version of this work was published as\\ {\it\bf New Commutation Relations for Quantum Gravity}, \\Chopin Soo and Hoi-Lai Yu, Chin.
+J. Phys. {\bf 53}, 110106 (2015),\\ Chinese Journal of Physics (Volume 53, Number 6 (November 2015)) Special Issue On the occasion of 100 years since the birth of Einstein's General Relativity} \\